Annual Giving Officer

 - Raise public awareness of immigration issues to encourage sound public policy that protects the universal human rights of immigrants and is both compassionate and practical.

 BACKGROUND: The Immigrant Law Center of Minnesota (ILCM) is a 32-person office with five locations in the State of Minnesota including two Saint Paul offices and offices in Moorhead, Worthington, and Austin.
 ILCM has been in operation for 22 years, and is funded through individual, law firm, corporate, United Way, foundation, and local, state, and federal government support.

-RESPONSIBILITIES: The Annual Giving Officer will be responsible for the design and implementation of 1) an annual fund strategy to support ILCM’s annual budget of approximately $2,500,000 that could include individual major gifts, annual giving, planned giving, corporate sponsorships, and direct mail appeals; 2) a donor cultivation strategy which includes a fundraising, cultivation and special events calendar; and 3) a marketing/communications strategy to support these efforts.
+RESPONSIBILITIES: The Annual Giving Officer will be responsible for the design and implementation of 1) an annual fund strategy to support ILCM’s annual budget of approximately $2,500,000 that could include individual major gifts, annual giving, planned giving, corporate giving, and direct mail appeals; 2) a donor cultivation strategy which includes a fundraising, cultivation, and special events calendar; and 3) a marketing/communications strategy to support these efforts.

 Responsibilities will include:

 - Work with the development team in defining and prioritizing the fund development goals and objectives of the organization.

 - Form and lead a development committee of the board of directors and other professionals in support of these goals and objectives.

 - Design and implement effective strategies to grow annual giving from individuals including major donors, planned giving, and sustaining donors, through direct mail/electronic appeals, donor visits, and fundraising events.

 - Design and implement effective strategies to grow annual corporate giving including grants, sponsorships, and donor match opportunities.